Mushrooms to boost your immune system

 The Research on Reishi

-There are plethora of studies attesting to the benefits of Reishi spores and Reishi Triterpenes – but I won’t spore you with them all.
-Here are just a few.
+There are plethora of studies attesting to the benefits of Reishi spores for cancer in particular as well as for kidney health and herpes – here are a few references.

 Liver and Bone Cancer: A 2002 study from China found that a form of Reishi spores inhibited tumours by 80-90%.